7 Free Webinar Recording Software + How To Record A Webinar (2025 Guide)

 1. If you want to record a webinar in Screenflow, you’ll have to record the whole screen.
 Unlike some programs, you don’t have screen recording options to select a specific area or window to record.

-2. You’ll want to make sure that audio input via the microphone is checked.
+2. You’ll want to make sure that the system audio icon or input via the microphone is checked.
 Otherwise, you’ll only record your computer audio and not your computer screen.

 3. Once you’re finished recording a webinar on a Mac, you can crop the recorded video to show only one area or window of your screen, so make sure that you keep what you want to be included in the video in one place.

 4. After you’re finished with the recording process, you can save your project and start editing.
-You can trim your recorded sessions to the correct start and endpoints and crop the video to show only the screen area you want in your recording.
+You can trim your recorded sessions to the correct start and endpoints and crop the video to show only the screen area you want in your event recordings.

 You can add zoom and pan motions, transitions, annotations, text, audio & video filters, chroma-key, callouts, and more.
 These will further enhance the experience your webinar viewers will have while watching your recorded webinar.

-*Note that if you’re going for the feel of a live webinar, you might want to refrain from adding any special effects when you record a webinar.
+*Note that if you’re going for the feel of a live webinar, you might want to refrain from adding any special effects and interactive elements when you record a webinar.

 2. Camtasia